M.A. Courses

 Description: Phonetic and phonemic analysis of the sound systems of English and Spanish, including major dialectal varieties, vocalic, consonantal, and syllabic structures, stress and intonation patterns.

-ENGL 6410 Caribbean Poetry and Drama
+INGL 6410 Caribbean Poetry and Drama

 Credit hours: 3